javonpayne100/CMSC495Capstone/README.md

 - [GitHub Terms of Service](https://docs.github.com/en/site-policy/github-terms/github-terms-of-service)

 ## Information
 Based on our CMSC 495 CS Capstone class, the **Python Game Hub** project is designed to create a centralized platform for multiple mini-games, including **Tic-Tac-Toe**, **Trivia**, and **Breakout**.
 The application is developed using **Python** and **Pygame**, providing an engaging and interactive user interface.
 This project focuses on integrating games into one platform with a smooth user experience, modular game logic, and easy-to-understand code structure.
 The project’s purpose is to create a centralized Offline Game Hub, allowing users to select and play various games in one application.
 Git will be used for version control, and unit testing will ensure each component meets requirements.
-Deliverables include a fully functional game hub with an intuitive GUI, featuring modular game components and, an interative **Information** Button (requires internet access) to the README.md file for the history and other infomration about the game.
+Deliverables include a fully functional game hub with an intuitive GUI, featuring modular game components and, an interactive **Information** Button (requires internet access) to the README.md file for the history and other information about the game.
 The development will be tracked through version control and tested using unit testing.

 ### Contact and Outside Contributing
-- Feel free to reach out to our team on GitHub if you want to use our code under a specific license, without needing to fork this repository, or want to be apart of the contribution team.
+- Feel free to reach out to our team on GitHub if you want to use our code under a specific license, without needing to fork this repository, or want to be a part of the contribution team.

 ## Authors / Team
   - Note: These roles are what the majority of the time each person is completing, but the team is willing to swap out roles to help out in other sections.